Sag0Sag0/rfcs/text/0003-liner-syntax-highlighting-closure.md

 # Motivation
 [motivation]: #motivation

 It will allow us to improve ion's syntax highlighting.
-We want to see pretty colors while using ion. :)
+Users of the library will be able to create functions that take a `str`, alter it a bit and return a new `str` that contains pretty colors. :)

 # Detailed design
 [design]: #detailed-design